mjmoore1620/forwardKinematicDemo/README.md

     * [Coding math][4] made a working demo seem very simple and straight-forward
 * My useful knowledge of trig is very lacking
     * Need to practice practical application
+* git rebase caused a mess that git merge didn't have issues with, I have no idea why

 # Keywords
 * kinematic chain/linkage system/linkages: a series of rigid bodies connected by joints